Joachimfsb/RapidArt/scripts/README.md

 You can install it by this command: `pip3 install mysql-connector`
 ## Deployment
+You have to update the password in the Database connection to the correct password for the `rapidserver`, before you can run the code.
+By default this password is `iloveart`.

 To get this script to run once everyday, we decided to create a cron job which was created like this:
 `0 1 * * * xvfb-run python3 /home/ubuntu/prog2052-prosjekt/scripts/basis_canvas.py`